piotr-faba-ardigen/nextflow-tutorial/README.md

 ## Additional resources

 See other tutorials to learn more:
+1. [Nextflow tutorial](https://github.com/seqeralabs/nextflow-tutorial) more up to date tutorial written by author of Nextflow
-1. [Lifebit tutorial](https://github.com/lifebit-ai/lbf-hack-tutorial) includes introduction to FlowCraft tool and Deploit web interface for running pipelines.
+2. [Lifebit tutorial](https://github.com/lifebit-ai/lbf-hack-tutorial) includes introduction to FlowCraft tool and Deploit web interface for running pipelines.
-2. [NF-Hack 2017](https://github.com/nextflow-io/nf-hack17-tutorial) tutorial written by author of Nextflow, Paolo Di Tommaso, introduces usage of Singularity containers instead of Docker.
+3. [NF-Hack 2017](https://github.com/nextflow-io/nf-hack17-tutorial) tutorial written by author of Nextflow, Paolo Di Tommaso, introduces usage of Singularity containers instead of Docker.